Jdouville8/justin-douville-fern-demo/README.md

-# The Green Room API Documentation
+# The Plant Room API Documentation

-Welcome to The Green Room API documentation repository!
-This repository contains the complete documentation site and SDK generation configuration for The Green Room Plant Store API.
+Welcome to The Plant Room API documentation repository!
+This repository contains the complete documentation site and SDK generation configuration for The Plant Room Plant Store API.

 ## Overview

-The Green Room is a comprehensive plant marketplace API that allows you to manage your plant inventory, search for plants by various criteria, and handle user operations.
+The Plant Room is a comprehensive plant marketplace API that allows you to manage your plant inventory, search for plants by various criteria, and handle user operations.
 This repository uses [Fern](https://buildwithfern.com) to generate beautiful documentation and SDKs in multiple programming languages.

 ## Quick Start